django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 * Now click around the site.
 If you can see the text is _emphasized_, then make the page run some Javascript.
   (Code example on the next slide)
 * You can stop when you've found one.
 (For extra credit, find more than one.)
-* **Check your learning**: Once you've done that, send a DM to Jacinda or someone on your team who's already solved this and send them your attack link!
+* **Check your learning**: Once you've done that, send a DM with an "attack" link to Jacinda or someone on your team!

 ---